 - BCAAs: Branched chain amino acids (BCAAs) may result in higher testosterone levels, according to research.
 BCAAs are available at any health food store either in capsule form or in a powder to mix with water.

 When you’re stressed, everything in your body stops functioning optimally, including your testosterone production.
 Not to mention when you’re stressed your body releases the stress hormone cortisol which blocks the effects of testosterone.
 If you routinely experience elevated levels of stress it could be adversely affecting your testosterone levels.
-Be mindful of your stress levels and do what you can to keep it manageable in order to keep your testosterone levels in an optimal range.
+Be mindful of your stress levels.
+Do what you can to keep it manageable in order to keep your testosterone levels in an optimal range.

 These are just a few of the many ways to increase low testosterone levels.
 If you’d like to look into other options, please see look into our hormone replacement services.
 The time to get healthy and stay healthy is NOW.
 Don’t suffer any longer.
 Inquire about bioidentical hormone therapy by scheduling a consultation.
 Call 973 218-1199.